sjackman/white-spruce-organelles-paper/README.md

 One lane of MiSeq sequencing of whole genome DNA is sufficient to assemble the 124 kbp complete plastid genome, and one lane of HiSeq sequencing of whole genome DNA is sufficient to assemble a draft 6 Mbp mitochondrial genome of white spruce.
-Scaffold contiguity can be improved with additional mate-pair library sequencing if available.
+Scaffold contiguity is improved with additional mate-pair library sequencing.
 The resulting assembly of whole genome sequencing data is composed of organellar sequences as well as high-copy-number nuclear repeat elements.
-The organellar sequences can be separated using a k-means classifier based on their length, depth of coverage and GC content of the sequences.
+The mitochondrial sequences are separated using a k-means classifier based on their length, depth of coverage and GC content of the sequences.

 The white spruce plastid genome shows no structural rearrangements when compared with Norway spruce.
 The mitochondrial genome in contrast